Upon a Different Shore

-Upon a Different Shore is the second studio album by English comedian and actor Alexander Armstrong.
+Upon a Different Shore is the second studio album by the English comedian and actor Alexander Armstrong.
 The album was released on 28 October 2016 by Rhino and East West.
 Unlike Armstrong's debut album A Year of Songs (2015), Upon a Different Shore sees him branch out into some non-classical music, including a cover of "Firestone" by Kygo.
 It debuted at number 8 on the UK Albums Chart.